 Gobi Desert | Dunes, Canyons & Wide Open Skies

 Fly to the Gobi Desert, home to Bactrian (two-humped) camels, mountain sheep, golden eagles and many endemic reptiles.
-In the late afternoon, drive to Hoorhon Devseg Valley to see the Bulgan Temple.
-Climb atop a mountain to visit a monastery and take in the spectacular view.
+In the late afternoon, drive to Hoorhon Devseg Valley to see the Bulgan Temple, where spectacular views await.
 After twilight fades, marvel as the starlit desert sky comes alive.

 Gobi Desert | Valley of the Eagles

 Journey overland to the Yol Valley, a narrow, craggy chasm.
 Hike the valley for a chance to spot vulture-like Lammergeiers, Altai snowcocks, ibex, yaks and Argali mountain sheep.
 Later, witness the construction of a ger, a traditional Mongolian home.
 In the afternoon, you may opt to hike through the Havsagit Valley to discover ancient petroglyphs atop a mountain.

 Gobi Desert | Camel Ride & the Flaming Cliffs

 Set off on the back of a Bactrian camel through the dunes of Moltsog Els for insight into a way of life that has endured for centuries.
 Visit with a local camel herding family in their home.
 Afterward, visit the Flaming Cliffs, a place rich with dinosaur fossils and the site where dinosaur eggs were first found.

 Fly to Ulaanbaatar, where you see an exhibit of Buddhist artifacts at the Zanabazar Fine Arts Museum.
 This evening, join fellow guests for a performance featuring traditional Mongolian dancers and khoomi throat singers.